-Exclusive — Mike Pence: 'Polling Is Broken'
+Exclusive: Mike Pence Tells Silent Majority to 'Be Heard;' 'Polling Is Broken'

 Pence remarked, “The traveling that I have a chance to do as vice president, Alex, the silent majority doesn’t look very silent to me.
 I was in Pennsylvania for that Cops for Trump [rally] last week, we had hundreds of people in a parking lot in downtown of a small town, a great area of Pennsylvania, and there were just as many people on the streets as we rolled into town waving signs and [giving] thumbs up, and I just sense a great deal of enthusiasm out there.”

-Pence warned of unreliability of polling, recalling widespread predictions of a Hillary Clinton victory in 2016.
+Pence warned of the unreliability of polling, recalling widespread predictions of a Hillary Clinton victory in 2016.

-“You see the the polling that comes out from these news organizations,” said Pence, “but somebody reminded me the other day, four years ago, I think there were over — I forget the exact number — but there were 60 or 70 public polls that were published between Labor Day and Election Day — statewide polls, nationwide polls — and somebody told me that the the president and our team actually were ahead in only like three of them.”
+“You see the polling that comes out from these news organizations,” said Pence, “but somebody reminded me the other day, four years ago, I think there were over — I forget the exact number — but there were 60 or 70 public polls that were published between Labor Day and Election Day — statewide polls, nationwide polls — and somebody told me that the president and our team actually were ahead in only like three of them.”

 “The reality is, polling is broken in America,” determined Pence.
 “To everybody listening on Breitbart radio, and all the great supporters out there, just let your voice be heard.”